 - c.
 Remeasurement of interest rate.
-As of September 30, 2018, the adjusted amount in the financial income for the loan between IEnova and IMG was \$27.7 million, derived from the difference in the capitalized interest rates of projects under construction, by contract loan accrues interest at TIIE rate plus 220 PBS, 10 percent average during 2018; while the financing of the resources used by IEnova accrues interest at 3.9 percent average during 2018. - d.
+As of December 31, 2018, the adjusted amount in the interest income for the loan between IEnova and IMG was \$37.7 million, derived from the difference in the capitalized interest rates of projects under construction, by contract loan accrues interest at TIIE rate plus 220 PBS, 10.2 percent average during 2018; while the financing of the resources used by IEnova accrues interest at 3.9 percent average during 2018. - d.
 Capital contributions.
 On February 28, 2018, the Company made a capital contribution of \$24.8 million to IMG.